Expensify/App/docs/articles/new-expensify/billing-and-subscriptions/Billing-page.md

 Your billing receipts can be viewed under **Settings** > **Account** > **Payments** > **Billing History**.
 We recommend appointing a single billing owner for each Group Workspace.

-# Save Money on Your Plan
+# Save Money on Your Expensify Bill

-## The Expensify Visa® Commercial Card Savings
+## Annual Subscription + Expensify Card

-Save the most money on your Expensify plan by pairing the Expensify Visa® Commercial Card with an annual subscription when the card is used for at least 50% of settled U.S. spend for the month.
+Save the most money on Expensify by pairing an annual subscription with the Expensify Visa® Commercial Card.
+Then, if at least 50% of your total settled US spend in a given month is on the Expensify Card, you’ll pay the best possible price for Expensify:

 - **Collect Plan:** $5 per active member per month
 - **Control Plan:** $9 per active member per month